 Dried strawberries are a tasty, portable and healthy snack.
-Although they are usually dried in a dehydrator, you can get equally good results using your oven.
+Although they are usually dried in a dehydrator, you can get equally good results using your oven for drying strawberries.

-Keep in mind that the more flavorful the fresh strawberries you start out with are, the more delicious the dehydrated version will be.
-Choose locally grown and dry a lot of them while they are in peak season (mid-spring to early summer in most places).
+Keep in mind that the more flavorful the fresh strawberries you start out with are, the more delicious the dehydrated version is.
+Choose locally grown berries and dry a lot of them while they are in peak season, which is mid-spring to early summer in most places.

-Wash the strawberries.
-Slice off the hulls (green parts at the stem end of the fruit).
+- Slice off the hulls—the green parts at the stem end of the fruit.

-Cut small strawberries in half, larger ones into quarters.
+- Cut small strawberries in half and larger ones into quarters.

 After the cooling off period, break one of the pieces of fruit in half.
 There should be no visible moisture along the surface of the break.
 The texture should be somewhere between chewy and crisp.

-Once your dried strawberries are conditioned, store them in airtight containers away from direct light or heat.
-I prefer to use non-plastic food storage containers.
-It's okay to fully fill the jars at this point: the 2/3 full was just for the conditioning phase when you needed to be able to shake the pieces around.
+After the dried strawberries are conditioned, store them in airtight containers away from direct light or heat.
+Use non-plastic food storage containers.
+It's okay to fully fill the jars at this point: the two-thirds full was just for the conditioning phase when you needed to be able to shake the pieces around.